 We have already seen the church at Ephesus forsaking her chief love - Christ (Revelation 2:1-7).
 Her name meant "desired", and she had been blessed with wonderful teaching concerning the purposes of God in Christ.
 Nevertheless, Christ lost the prime place in her heart.
 We then considered the church of Smyrna whose name signifies "myrrh" (Revelation 2:8-11).
+Please note that this broadcast is currently unavailable.
 This is a substance having a bitter taste and generally speaks of the sufferings of Christ.
 So we find that Smyrna shared in these sufferings as she was persecuted for His name's sake.
 Nevertheless, she allowed Judaistic teaching to mingle with true Christian doctrine.
 So much so that it changed her into an imitation of a Jewish synagogue where Old Testament law tried to over-rule New Testament grace.

 Now we come to Pergamos (Revelation 2:12-17) whose name means a "firm union" or "marriage".
 Prophetically, Pergamos signifies the time under Constantine where the church became united to the state.
 He became emperor of the West in AD 306.
 During his rule, Christianity was forced on the population and paganism was discouraged.
 So the Church, who should have been faithful to Christ, was married into the world whose very system was opposed to God.
 She had forgotten the warning: "Love not the world, nor the things in the world.
 If anyone love the world, the love of the Father is not in him" (1 John 2:15).